yerim-kim/slave2algorithm/week8/README.md

 ##

+### Remember U (Slave to the Algorithm Final Project)

+Remember U

+Image Sonification on User Interactive Web

+Project deliverables: website and music box sound from an image

+Backstory:
+It is a project responding the current social problem, Corona, where it is spreading and infecting us physically but also our minds.
+I have strong belief that music has power of healing and therapuetic to anxiety and depression.
+Also I believe by using our good memories from before pandemic we can regain our self-esteem, our positive energy decreased significantly due to extended restrction and 'the state of disaster'.
+I also want users to realise how much positive efforts we put into our lives before to be where we are now.
+This project is addressed to me personally and others who are having similar mental struggle like me during the Covid 19.

 ### Starting project

 Like any reality I faced the wall as soon as I started to research how to convert an image to numbers.
 When I searched 'How to convert an image to number' on Google only came up with things that I won't understand.

 I also researched how to turn numbers to music.
-I got an idea from this website.
+I got an idea from these websites.

 https://www.learnchordal.com/turning-numbers-into-music